ziutek/ziutek.github.io/_posts/2018-03-30-go_on_very_small_hardware.md

 *Hello, World!* requires at last STM32F030x6, with its 32 KB of Flash.

-Fmt is a pretty big package, even a slimmed-down version in Emgo.
+The *fmt* package forces to include whole *strconv* and *reflect* packages.
+All three are pretty big. even a slimmed-down versions in Emgo.
 We must forget about it.
 There are many applications that don't require fancy formatted text output.
-Often one or more LEDs are enough.
-However, in Part 2, I'll try to use strconv package to print something over UART.
+Often one or more LEDs or seven segment display are enough.
+However, in Part 2, I'll try to use *strconv* package to format and print some numbers and text over UART.

 ## Blinky